Project-LetsChat/LetsChat/CONTRIBUTING.md

 3. Install a code editor (if not installed)

-4. Start building and modifying the library to suit your needs.
+4. Start building and modifying LetsChat to suit your needs.

 ## Contributor License Agreement (CLA)